Chris Economaki: Television and radio

 Economaki began as track announcer at a number of major races in the 1940s and 1950s.
 He is responsible for introducing millions of Americans to auto racing as an expert TV commentator.
 He began at the July 4, 1961, running of the Firecracker 250 NASCAR race at Daytona International Speedway for ABC Sports.
 He covered most ABC Wide World of Sports motorsports events, including several Indianapolis 500s, Daytona 500s, Formula One Grand Prix races, the 24 Hours of Le Mans, the East African Safari, and the Bathurst 1000 in Australia.
 He would also cover Wide World's less glamorous motorsports assignments, such as demolition derbies.
 He was mostly reporting in the pits but would fill in as commentator when regular analysts such as Rodger Ward, Jackie Stewart or Sam Posey would be unavailable.

-For several years during the 1960s, he contributed "Sport of Speed" segments twice each weekend to the NBC Radio Network program Monitor.
+For several years during the 1960s, Economaki contributed "Sport of Speed" segments twice each weekend to the NBC Radio Network program Monitor.

-After 23 years he switched to CBS Sports.
+After 23 years, Economaki switched to CBS Sports.
 He covered International Race of Champions (IROC) events, Daytona 500s, and Formula One Grand Prix events.